-Having the opportunity to shoot another wedding at Islington Town Hall is always great.
+Having the opportunity to shoot another Islington Town Hall wedding is always great.
 Even more so when I get to photograph a couple like Kate and David.
 The layout of the Council Chamber is lovely, with everyone around you in a circle.

 The ceremony readings were one of the last things Kate and David settled on.
 They looked at so many but didn’t want anything they heard at other weddings, or something that we felt wasn’t them.